-The best headlights bulbs are the Philips Diamond X-treme Vision, which are available as a H4 and H7 bulb, which are proven to produce 130% more brightness.
+The best headlights bulbs are the Philips Diamond X-treme Vision, which are available as a H4 or H7 bulb and are proven to produce 130% more brightness.

 Many car owners make the common mistake of assuming halogen bulbs are the same as LED headlight bulbs.
-Installing an LED may require an adapter to fit in your current headlight unit and may not even fit at all.
+Installing an LED may require an adapter to fit in your current headlight unit, might not be street legal and may not even fit at all.